 Biohacking for Beginners: Optimizing Your Mental Productivity

-Biohacking for Beginners: Optimizing Your Mental Productivity (NewsHealthwatch)
+Biohacking for Beginners: Optimizing Your Productivity (NewsHealthwatch)

 What is Biohacking

 Don’t confuse biohacking with bionics.
 Biohacking for beginners doesn’t involve putting any machinery or foreign objects in your body.
 We’re talking about optimizing your mental productivity without addictive drugs such as Adderall, Ritalin or Concerta.
-Biohacking focuses on your body’s biology and uses it to improve your focus, memory, and physical strength.
+Biohacking focuses on your body’s biology and uses it to improve your , memory, and physical strength.
 You’ll improve your lifestyle and increase your lifespan without the fear of painful side effects.

 Neurohacking takes biohacking a step further.
 By hacking into your brain’s full potential, you can improve your reflexes and learning ability and decrease mental health problems such as depression.
 The idea isn’t a new one: Before Prozac hit the market, scientists in the 1940s used electric shock therapy to fight depression and other mental illnesses.
 That was also before modern science learned natural supplements are better for optimizing your mental productivity.